-The panel’s texture does add an interesting look, but it’s entirely functional, of course, so whether its pyramids, egg carton, ridges or checkerboard, each style will contribute to the overall soundproofing or sound management of the space.
+The panel’s texture does add an interesting look, but it’s entirely functional, of course.
+So whether pyramids, egg carton, ridges, or checkerboard, each style will contribute to the overall soundproofing or sound management of the space.

 Final Thoughts on The Best Acoustic Soundproofing Foam Panels

 Getting control of the sound in any room in which you plan to play guitar or record is really essential.
-Reducing sound bleed out of the room will keep your neighbors and those you live with happier, and at the same time you’ll have better sounding recordings, and a more accurate representation of how your gear truly sounds.
+Reducing sound bleed out of the room will keep your neighbors and those you live with happier.
+At the same time, you’ll have better sounding recordings and a more accurate representation of how your gear truly sounds.

 In conclusion, the Clearsonic SORBER panels were a great choice for anybody looking to dip their toes into acoustic control without having too much to think about.
 If you’re working to a tighter budget, the Gator Acoustic Pyramid panels will definitely help you improve recordings without overspending.
 Anybody looking to take their recording to the next level and gain ultimate control over the sound of their recording or practice space won’t be disappointed with the Auralex Deluxe Plus Roominator kit.